 There are several illegal reasons to fire an employee, which include:

-- Discrimination: It is unlawful for an employer to terminate an employee on the basis of their protected characteristics, which include but are not limited to race, gender, age, religion, national origin, disability or pregnancy status.
+- Discrimination: It is unlawful for an employer to terminate an employee on the basis of their protected characteristics, which include but are not limited to race, gender, age, religion, national origin, disability, or pregnancy.

-- Retaliation: It is illegal to fire an employee as an act of revenge for making a complaint or participating in an investigation related to discrimination or harassment, by means of terminating their employment.
+- Retaliation: It is illegal to engage in retaliatory actions against an employee who has lodged a complaint or provided assistance in an investigation pertaining to discrimination or harassment, by means of terminating their employment.

-- Whistleblowing: It is illegal to fire an employee for reporting illegal or unethical behavior within the workplace.
+- Whistleblowing: It is impermissible to terminate an employee for revealing instances of illegal or unethical conduct within the workplace.

 How to terminate an employee

 Terminating an employee is an unfortunate but occasionally necessary task.
 However, with meticulous planning and execution, the termination process can be conducted in a manner that promotes amicability and respect, irrespective of the grounds for dismissal, be it poor performance, policy violation, or downsizing.
 In this comprehensive guide, we will provide a detailed breakdown of the steps involved in terminating an employee.

 It is crucial to possess comprehensive documentation regarding an employee’s subpar performance, policy violations, or any other relevant factors that have resulted in their termination.
 It is advisable to ensure that all relevant information, including warnings and performance records, is recorded in writing.
 Maintaining a well-documented record of the justifications for termination can effectively protect the organization from potential legal disputes.

 It is advisable to arrange a meeting with the employee subsequent to documenting the grounds for termination.
 Optimal conditions for the meeting would entail selecting a serene location and a time that ensures the employee is not taken by surprise.
 If feasible, it is recommended to have a witness present during the conference.